SurajBhar/bayesian_opt/README.md

 conda activate deepl
 ```

-For DINOv2 specific task, you can create the conda environments using seperate conda yaml file and can activate the conda environment:
+For DINOv2 specific task, you can create the conda environment using seperate conda yaml file from DINOv2 github repository and can install ray specific dependencies on top of it.
+Alternative: You can also use environment_2.yaml file to create a conda environment:

 - **An example: For DINOv2:**